jwwai/lsd/README.md

 site/app use, they're free, and they don't require a signup, token, or key.
 There is no backend or serverless function — everything runs client-side.

+Coverage is defined in the `LEAGUES` array near the top of the `<script>`
-Coverage is defined in `js/api.js` (`LEAGUES` array): NFL, NBA, MLB, NHL, Premier League, Champions League, La Liga, MLS, and NCAA Men's Basketball.
-Add or remove leagues by editing that list — any league ESPN publishes a scoreboard for (`site.api.espn.com/apis/site/v2/sports/{sport}/{league}`) will work the same way.
+block: NFL, NBA, WNBA, MLB, NHL, Premier League, Champions League, La Liga, MLS, NCAA Men's Basketball, cricket (IPL, T20 World Cup), and Olympics basketball/hockey/soccer.
+Add or remove leagues by editing that array — any league ESPN publishes a scoreboard for (`site.api.espn.com/apis/site/v2/sports/{sport}/{league}`) works the same way.

+**Note on cricket & Olympics:** these are tournament/series-based rather than year-round leagues, so their scoreboards will legitimately show "no games" outside an active series or the Games window — that's expected, not a bug.

 > ESPN doesn't publish or version these endpoints officially, so treat them as
 > "public but unofficial."
 If ESPN changes them, only `js/api.js` needs updating